NotIsaacTwinkleToes/DefenceTowers/README.md

 ## Editing a tower
  Editing towers dont require a server restart, instead, you can reload the tower's configuration with the command **/dt reload [tower name]**.

+ For more help editing a tower, see https://github.com/NotIsaacTwinkleToes/DefenceTowers/blob/master/ConfigOptions.md

  **/dt reload** will reload all towers.

 ## Removing towers